Solving the Mystery of the Mystery Books Genre

 Historical Thrillers

-Historical thrillers contain all the action-packed plot-driven elements but take place in the past.
+Historical thrillers contain all the action-packed plot-driven elements, but take place in the past.

 Author and book suggestions for Historical Thrillers: